Georgia Wildlife Resources Division

-Unfamiliar with the “Iliad” and Odyssey”?
+Unfamiliar with these classic stories?
 In a nutshell, Odysseus and Penelope fell in love and were separated by ten years of war and then an additional ten years of trials as Odysseus struggled to return to his love.
 During Odysseus’ long 20 year absence, Penelope staved off 108 suitors, faithfully waiting for her true love to come to her.
 He fought off monsters and beautiful sirens to make it back home to her.
 Together they conquered time, distance, and the elements.

-Dwarf Sumac, is a federally endangered species and is known currently from only three states (GA, NC, and VA).
-In Georgia, it has dwindled to just two populations (Newton Co. and Elbert Co.) separated by nearly 100 miles.
-Even more tragically, the Newton Co. population is all female, while the Elbert Co. population is all male.
+Dwarf sumac is a federally endangered species and is known currently from only three states (Georgia, North Carolina and Virginia).
+In Georgia, the species has dwindled to just two populations (Newton County and Elbert County) separated by more than 75 miles.
+Even more tragically, the Newton County population is all female, while the Elbert County population is all male.

 The lonely population of male plants has clung to existence at the Broad River Wildlife Management Area, waiting patiently for many decades, much like Penelope of Homerian fame, for love to find its way.
 On a hill far away near Covington, a population of females wonders where true love awaits.
 Will they ever get together?

 Now with a little help from cooperative efforts between The Georgia Department of Natural Resources, Nongame Conservation Section, The State Botanical Garden and The Atlanta Botanical Garden, the two populations will finally have the introduction they have been so patiently waiting for.